sparkartgroup/st-pagination/README.md

 </div>
 ```

-This markup is the bare minumum necessary for pagination to work. **An id is required on the pagination div**.
 As long as you have an `id` on the containing element, an `st-items` class on the items element, and an `st-next` class on the next button, you can use any markup you want:

 ```html
 <div id="content" class="pagination" data-url="/page/:p">